 - 1 teaspoon vanilla

-- In a medium bowl, mix together cookie crumbs and melted butter.
+- In a medium bowl, mix together graham cracker crumbs and melted butter.
 Press mixture into the bottom of a lightly greased 9 inch springform pan.

-- In a medium saucepan, combine raspberries, 2 tablespoons sugar, cornstarch, and water.
+- In a medium saucepan, make the raspberry sauce by combining raspberries, 2 tablespoons sugar, cornstarch, and water.
 Bring to boil, and continue boiling 5 minutes, or until sauce is thick.
 Strain sauce through a mesh strainer to remove seeds.

 - Place a baking pan filled with hot water on the lower rack of the oven.
 Preheat oven to 325 degrees.
 In a metal bowl over a pan of simmering water, melt white chocolate chips with half-and-half, stirring occasionally until smooth.
-Alternately, white chocolate can be melted in the microwave in a glass bowl, at 50% power, stirring every 30-60 seconds until smooth.
+Alternately, white chocolate can be melted in the microwave with the Half and Half in a glass bowl, at 50% power, stirring every 30-60 seconds until smooth.